saltyorg/docs/docs/advanced/your-own-containers.md

         35. This section tells Docker Compose that the network is managed outside of this compose file.

-1. Ensure a DNS A record exists that points to the application (e.g., `APPNAME.domain.tld`).
+1. Ensure a DNS A record exists that points to the application (e.g., `xCUSTOM_APP_FQDNx`).
 This can be achieved by creating it manually, by running [DDNS](../apps/ddns.md) (Cloudflare only), or through a wildcard DNS record.

 1. Deploy and start the container:

     ```sh
-    cd /opt/APPNAME
+    cd /opt/xCUSTOM_APP_NAMEx
     docker compose up -d
     ```

+1. Access your application at <https://iCUSTOM_APP_FQDNi>.

 ## [Docker CLI:octicons-link-external-16:{ .sb-icon--sm }](https://docs.docker.com/reference/cli/docker/container/run)